brightbox/terraform-provider-brightbox/website/docs/r/cloudip.html.markdown

 * `name` - (Optional) a label to assign to the CloudIP
 * `reverse_dns` - (Optional) The reverse DNS entry for the CloudIP
 * `target` - (Optional) The CloudIP mapping target.
 This is the interface id from a server, or the id of a load balancer, server group or cloud sql resource.
+* `mode` - (Optional) Type of CloudIP required, either `nat` or `route`.
 * `port_translator` - (Optional) An array of port translator blocks.
 The Port Translator block is descibed below

 Note that the default group for each account cannot be used as the target for a cloud ip.